espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 ### Output and Logs from ESP-IDF Debug Adapter and OpenOCD

 Beside the Visual Studio Code Debug console output.
-You can find the debug adapter output in `<project_dir>/debug.log` and Menu View -> Output -> `ESP-IDF Debug Adapter` as well as OpenOCD output in Menu View -> Output -> `OpenOCD`.
+You can find OpenOCD and the ESP-IDF debug adapter output in `<project_dir>/debug.log` and Menu View -> Output -> `ESP-IDF `.

 ## Use Microsoft C/C++ Extension to Debug